goetzk/django-social-feeds-parser/README.rst

 Configure sources
 *****************

 Each query you setup for a social media is called a "channel".
-They are configurable from the admin.
-You can wether parse a user or page feed.
-Or even use a search query (this functionnality won't work for facebook as the ability to search for posts has been remove from its API).
+They are configurable from the admin UI.
+You can parse a user or page feed.
+Or even use a search query (this functionnality won't work for Facebook as the ability to search for posts has been remove from its API).

 *******************
 Collecting messages